Kalutara Vidyalaya: Battle of the Mangosteen

 In 1949, Herbert de Silva for Kalutara Vidyalaya and Gamini Karunaratne for Tissa Central College made history as the captains of the Battle of the Mangosteen's debut match.
 With Kalutara Vidyalaya succeeding in recording the victory in that match, the name of Herbert de Silva is written as the first winning captain, and the name of Kalutara Vidyalaya is written as the first winning team.
 The first time Tissa Central College won the match in the history of the Battle of the Mangosteen was recorded in 1958.
 The team is led by A. K. D. Jayaweera.

-So far, 65 matches have been played.
-Kalutara Vidyalaya (Kevians) has won 23 matches, and Tissa Central College (Tissians) has won 6 matches.
-36 matches have resulted in draws.
+As of 2026, 66 matches have been played.
+Kalutara Vidyalaya has won 23 matches, and Tissa Central College has won 6 matches.
+37 matches have resulted in draws.